 How we treat others and especially our spouse is critical.
 Everything you say and do is being watched, studied, and will eventually be mimicked.

 Even as kids grow older and begin to understand some of your poor choices and know they are bad, they may still copy the behavior.
-Thus, children of smokers or drug addicts often take up the habits themselves despite knowing the dangers.
+So, children of smokers or drug addicts often take up the habits themselves despite knowing the dangers.

 But even more than habits, if your child sees you berating waiters or flipping off bad drivers, guess what behaviors you are programming into them?

-Thus, while we will never be perfect, we need to understand that the choice to be a parent means paying closer attention to our own flaws and behaviors and striving to do better.
+So, while we will never be perfect, we need to understand that the choice to be a parent means paying closer attention to our own flaws and behaviors and striving to do better.

 When you make a mistake, own it.
 Apologize to your kids for it and explain why it was wrong.
 If your child hurts your feelings, however, that requires a much different response.